 The ’basket’ of items measured by the Consumer Prices Index and the Consumer Prices Index with owner occupier housing costs is the same.
 The only difference between the two indexes in the inclusion of the measure of owner occupiers’ housing costs in the CPIH.

-Once the rate of inflation has been established – at the time of writing, at 9% - it is the responsibility of the Bank of England to set the monetary policy to try and prevent it from increasing further.
+Once the rate of inflation has been established – at the time of writing, at 13.2% - it's the responsibility of the Bank of England to set the monetary policy to try and prevent it from increasing further.
 The Bank of England’s target inflation rate is 2%.

 By increasing the Bank of England base rate of interest, this leads to a reduction in demand for goods and services as they cost more.
 This reduces inflationary pressure because people restrict their spending.